ai/size-limit/README.md

     ```

 5. Now, let’s set the limit.
 Determine the current size of your library,
-   add just a little bit (a kilobyte, maybe) and use that as a limit
+   add just a little bit (a kilobyte, maybe) and use that as the limit
    in your `package.json`:

     ```diff